 Some optimizations may be easy for you to make yourself, while others may require the assistance of your developer.
 Do what you feel comfortable with and seek help where you need it.

 You may want to start with an initial assessment of your site to know which areas need the most improvement.
 Check out our playbook here to learn how to diagnose specific issues on your site.

-Plus, you’ll find AdThrive publisher-exclusive discount codes for popular plugins WP Rocket and Perfmatters at the end of the post!
+Plus, you’ll find AdThrive publisher-exclusive discount codes for popular plugins WordPress Rocket and Perfmatters at the end of the post!

 Optimize your images

-Luckily there is a lot you can do to optimize images and other media to boost your site speed and Core Web Vitals scores.
+Luckily, you can do a lot to optimize images and other media to boost your site speed and Core Web Vitals scores.

 How images can affect your Core Web Vitals scores